Myoclonic seizures in dogs

 Caring for a Dog with Myoclonus

 Treatment and care for a dog with Myoclonus depends on the severity of the condition.
 If the seizures are mild and occur after prolonged periods of time, there might be no need for a treatment plan.
-However, if the condition is severe, the vet might prescribe some antiepileptic medication or Hemp Oil for dogs to help control or reduce the seizures.
+However, if the condition is severe, the vet might prescribe some antiepileptic medication or hemp oil for dogs to help control or reduce the seizures.

 You should also consider buying sunglasses to protect your dog from sudden flashing lights, and putting him on a carbohydrate-free diet that slows the progression of the disorder.